julianpoy/RecipeSage-selfhost/README.md

 If you want to disable registration, **after** you have registered yourself as a user, add this to the top of the docker environment variables:
 `DISABLE_REGISTRATION=true`

-Then, down & up the containers: `docker-compose down && docker-compose up -d`
+Then, down & up the containers: `docker compose down && docker compose up -d`

 When registration is disabled, the registration screen will still appear but will fail with an error if anyone tries to register.